-This species originates from the lakes, streams, rivers, rice paddies, and various still bodies of water in Myanmar.
+This species originates in the lakes, streams, rivers, rice paddies, and various still bodies of water in Myanmar.
 The range of this species is relatively limited, having been found only in the central regions of the country, where it is primarily a seasonal fish.
 During dry periods of the year, water sources dry up, and this fish diminishes in number.
 When the monsoons come, bringing copious amounts of water with them, fish populations rebound.

 Colors and Markings

-Although bearing several similarities to its cousin, the zebra danio, the spotted danio is smaller and less active.
-Overall this is a smaller danio species, rarely reaching more than 1.5 inches in length.
 The body is silvery in color and iridescent under good lighting.
-The most defining features of this species is a single bold dark stripe that runs from gill to tail, turning bluer in color as it nears the tail.
+The most defining feature of this species is a single bold dark stripe that runs from gill to tail, turning bluer in color as it nears the tail.
 This stripe narrows when it reaches the tail, but continues through the tail fin.
 Above this stripe is a white stripe, which in turn is bordered by a much thinner dark stripe of the same color as the primary dark stripe.
 The small stripe often breaks up into a series of small spots as it reaches the area of the tail.

 Below the primary dark stripe is a series of small spots that cover the lower part of the body.
 The fins are relatively colorless for the most part, except for the strip on the tail fin, as well as spots on the anal fin.
 These spots on the anal fin are a means to identify this particular species.
 In addition to spots, the anal fin also is edged in pale brown.
 The brown anal fin edging is more predominant in males than females.